401Final/Oauth/README.md

 ### Authors: Riva Davidowski and Darius Lee Pasilaban

-### Installing:
+### Installing Dependencies/Using Oauth:

-You will need to install the following on your machine:
+You will need to clone the repo and do an `npm i`.
+We used Google for our Oauth provider and connected our MongoDB schema/collection to our oauth route.

-- `npm init -y `
+Our dependencies include:

 - **The entry point for this app is: `index.js`**
 - `npm install` for the following: